kadena-io/pact/docs/pact-reference.rst

 With the `typecheck <#typecheck>`__ repl command, the Pact interpreter will analyze a module and attempt to infer types on every variable, function application or const definition.
-Using this in project repl scripts is helpful to aid the developer in adding "just enough types" to make the typecheck succeed.
+Using this in project repl scripts is helpful to aid the developer in adding “just enough types” to make the typecheck succeed.
 Fully successful typecheck is usually a matter of providing schemas for all tables, and argument types for ancilliary functions that call ambigious or overloaded native functions.